-If you would like to drink it cold, pour all into a jug, mix it with honey or sugar and wait it in refrigerator until cold.
+If you would like to drink it cold as a summer treat, pour all into a jug, mix it with honey and chill in the refrigerator until cold.

 - Prep Time: 5 minutes